Atomizer (album): Accolades

 In addition to the ones mentioned below, the album was included in the book 1001 Albums You Must Hear Before You Die.

-Covers
+Notable covers

-The song "Kerosene" has been covered by Kerbdog (as a b-side to their single "End of Green"), Pitchshifter (on the "enhanced" version of their album Deviant), Lamb of God (on their album Legion: XX, under their original name Burn the Priest) and St. Vincent (live at the Our Band Could Be Your Life 10th Anniversary Show at New York’s Bowery Ballroom on May 22, 2011.
-It was named by Consequence of Sound as one of her best covers.).
+Among the cover versions of the song "Kerosene" is one by St. Vincent performed live at the Our Band Could Be Your Life 10th Anniversary Show at New York’s Bowery Ballroom on May 22, 2011; it was named by Consequence of Sound as one of her best covers.